voteamerica/voteamerica.github.io/docs/working-together.md

 The passion and adaptability of all of the developers were key to ensuring that the platform met the needs of our service users in 2016 - and made it possible to secure continued support from our partners.

+## <u>Current Status</u>

+We are working together with Slack, please join us using the link in the [contributing page](https://github.com/voteamerica/voteamerica.github.io/blob/master/docs/contributing.md).

+## <u>Future Plans</u>
-Moving forward, we would like to retain these positive aspects of how we worked

-together, while creating a more sustainable contribution structure.
+Moving forward, we would like to retain these positive aspects of how we worked together, while creating a more sustainable contribution structure.
 To do this, we will borrow from **Agile project management methodologies.**